07 Jan The rise of new sexual and reproductive health issues

 The constant bombardment and stream of porn has already proved to cause serious health issues, and we are facing new sexual and reproductive health conditions that are added on to the already existing and increasing ones such as STI’s, HIV, teenage pregnancies, unsafe abortions, etc.:

-- Chronic pain and painful sexual conditions in young women, due to engaging in sexual practices they are not aroused by, are abusive and often violent.
-Lots of unwanted and non-pleasurable sexual experiences are leading to these conditions as their bodies shut down and develop chronic pain.
+- Chronic pain and painful sexual conditions in young women due to engaging in sexual practices they are not aroused by that are abusive and often violent.
+Lots of unwanted and non-pleasurable sexual experiences are leading to these conditions as their bodies shut down and develop chronic pain

 - Serious injuries in the genital area due to abusive and violent sexual practices.
 “Splitting”, “Rape style” sex, etc.